d01000100/figma-token-engine/variables2json/PROCESS_AND_ARCHITECTURE.md

        - mode (if there's more than 1)
        - value, either explicit or as a reference to other variable
 2. For each colection:
-   1. Take the name of the collection
-   2. For the rest of the collections
-   3. Count the modes
+   1. Count the modes
-   4. If there's 1 mode, ignore it
+   2. If there's 1 mode, ignore it
-   5. If there's more than 1, store the name of the mode
+   3. If there's more than 1, store the name of the mode
-   6. For each variable in the mode:
+   4. For each variable in the mode:
       1. If alias: **Run the resolving single alias token algorithm**
       2. If explicit:
          1. Check if the type is either typography, effect or grid